 - For the rest of the baby’s first month, the baby should have at least two yellowish (mustard color is common), loose stools the size of a U.S. quarter or larger and six or more wet diapers each day.3,4

-- After six weeks of age, many babies begin to stool (poop) less often, so that is no longer a good indicator of intake.3 However, if your baby is producing enough wet diapers, gaining weight as she should, and meeting developmental milestones, your doctor will likely confirm that she’s doing fine.
+- After six weeks of age, many babies begin to stool (poop) less often, so that is no longer a good indicator of intake.3 However, if your baby is producing enough wet diapers, gaining weight as they should, and meeting developmental milestones, your doctor will likely confirm that they’re doing fine.

 Should I put my baby on a schedule?

-Scheduling feedings for a baby who is exclusively nursing, especially during the first six weeks, has been correlated with slow weight gain.3,4 Feeding according to a schedule is also associated with early weaning,1 because scheduling nursing sessions often contributes to decreases in milk production.
+Scheduling feedings for a baby who is exclusively nursing frequently throughout the day and night, especially during the first six weeks has been correlated with slow weight gain.3,4 Feeding according to a schedule is also associated with early weaning,1 because scheduling nursing sessions often contributes to decreases in milk production.
 When someone postpones nursing to follow a feeding schedule, they may then experience engorgement, which tells their body to stop producing milk.
 These decreases in turn may lead to supplementation and then weaning.
-Rather than scheduling feedings during the early weeks, watch your baby’s cues, as only the baby knows when his stomach is empty.
+Rather than scheduling feedings during the early weeks, watch your baby’s cues, as only the baby knows when their stomach is empty.

 How will I know when my baby is hungry if I don’t use a schedule?

 During this time, your baby’s stomach capacity is increasing along with your milk supply.
-During the first week, your baby’s stomach capacity will increase to 1 to 2 ounces per feeding, and after the fourth day, he or she will need to take in between 10 and 20 ounces per day.3
+During the first week, your baby’s stomach capacity will increase to 1 to 2 ounces per feeding, and after the fourth day, they will need to take in between 10 and 20 ounces per day.3

 Feeding cues begin subtly and become increasingly obvious as the baby grows hungrier and more distressed.[xvi]
 While it may seem that you “just nursed,” your baby’s stomach is still small, and your unique milk, which is perfectly designed for your baby, is easy for your baby to digest.
 Also, we measure the time “between” nursing sessions from the beginning of one nursing session to the beginning of the next.
 So some babies may nurse for 45 minutes and then want to nurse again only 45 minutes after you put them down.
 This won’t last, though!
 Here are the signals of becoming hungry that babies give: